Revisiting Stochastic Gradient Descent for Strongly Convex Objectives: Tight Uniform-in-Time Bounds: Conclusion

 \section{Conclusion}

 In this work, we provide a high-probability analysis of uniform-in-time convergence bounds for standard stochastic gradient descent (SGD) applied to strongly convex objectives.
-We derived both upper and lower bounds for this problem, demonstrating the tightness of a $\frac{\log\log k}{k}$ high-probability bound.
+We established improved upper bounds and provided matching lower bounds for this problem, demonstrating the tightness of a $\frac{\log\log k}{k}$ high-probability bound.
 Additionally, we improved upon existing last-iterate convergence rates by eliminating a logarithmic factor in the iteration count.
-These contributions not only advance the theoretical understanding of SGD but also have practical implications for applications requiring dynamic termination criteria, such as early stopping in machine learning.
+While our analysis focuses on strongly convex objectives, the results naturally extend to Polyak--\L ojasiewicz functions.
+These contributions not only advance the theoretical understanding of SGD but also have practical implications for applications requiring dynamic termination criteria, such as early stopping in machine learning. }

+\textbf{Acknowledgement.} T. Wang is partially supported by National Science Foundation of China (No. 12501704), the Science and Technology Commission of Shanghai Municipality (Shanghai Sailing Program, No. 24YF2702500).
+T. Wang is also partially funded by Shanghai Institute for Mathematics and Interdisciplinary Sciences (SIMIS) under grant numbers SIMIS-ID-2024-CN and SIMISID-2024-WE.
+T. Wang also acknowledge a grant supported by ByteDance Inc.